Dartmouth

 We're looking for students who are already active and eager to learn AI-native design methods to help serve our faculty partners.
 If that's you, reach out.
 We'd love to hear from you.

-Current CoLab partner courses: TBD for the upcoming term.
-Check back or email us to be notified when the next cohort opens.
+CoLab partner courses are announced at the start of each term.
+Subscribe to the newsletter or email us to be notified when the next cohort opens.

 Exhibit-ready prototypes